catalyst/moodle-search_azure/README.md

 7. Enable Global search in *Site administration > Advanced features*

 ## File Indexing Support
+This plugin provides optional file indexing support.

 This plugin uses [Apache Tika](https://tika.apache.org/) for file indexing support.
+This is a seperate service to this plugin and core Moodle.<br/>
 Tika parses files, extracts the text, and return it via a REST API.

+If you wish to use file indexing you will need access to a Tika service.
+An example setup can be found below.

 ### Tika Setup
 Seting up a Tika test service is straight forward.
 In most cases on a Linux environment, you can simply download the Java JAR then run the service.